2026 AND BEYOND - our vision for the future

 CURRENT state

-The Sanctuary Mahi Whenua continues to provide as a resource for the community, the communal gardens provide food to members and their families with some proceeds raised by the gardens being shared with local charities.
-Educational workshops and visits continue to take place at the Sanctuary.
-The space is visited and enjoyed by locals: during the COVID-19 pandemic many people discovered the Sanctuary Mahi Whenua as a place to enjoy.
-To read more about how the community is benefiting from Mahi Whenua check out the community page.
+The Sanctuary Mahi Whenua continues to be open to and enjoyed by the wider community.
+Sanctuary members care for the space with the communal gardens providing food for sale at the Grey Lynn Farmers market, with some of the proceeds being donated to local charities.
+Educational workshops and visits continue to take place at the Sanctuary, despite the ongoing and substantial difficulties in accessing the open space.
+To read more about how the community is benefiting from The Sanctuary Mahi Whenua, check out the community page.